-10 The creation of the Audit Committee and the Public Accounts committee's role were the result of the 2001 amendments to The Provincial Auditor Act.
+11 The creation of the Audit Committee and the Public Accounts committee's role were the result of the 2001 amendments to The Provincial Auditor Act.

-11 The Provincial Auditor Act, section 21(1)
+12 The Provincial Auditor Act, section 21(1)

-12 Section 20(4) of The Provincial Auditor's Act identifies the Standing Committee on Crown Corporations, whose mandate was absorbed by the Standing Committee on Crown and Central Agencies.
+13 Section 20(4) of The Provincial Auditor's Act identifies the Standing Committee on Crown Corporations, whose mandate was absorbed by the Standing Committee on Crown and Central Agencies.

-13 The Provincial Auditor Act, section 20.
+14 The Provincial Auditor Act, section 20.

-- a member in good standing of the Law Society of Saskatchewan and whose preferred area of practice involves financial dealings; and - an individual with experience operating a business in the private sector.
+- two individuals who are members in good standing of the Chartered Professional Accountants Saskatchewan; - a member of the faculty of a post-secondary institution with an expertise in accounting; - a member in good standing of the Law Society of Saskatchewan and whose preferred area of practice involves financial dealings; and - an individual with experience operating a business in the private sector.

-The Audit Committee receives administrative assistance from the Committees branch of the Legislative Assembly Service.
+The Audit Committee receives administrative assistance from the Procedural Services branch of the Legislative Assembly Service.